genesisxyz/react-native-kioskify/README.md

 </device-admin>
 ```

-ANd you need to referene the file inside the `AndroidManifest.xml`:
+And you need to referene the file inside the `AndroidManifest.xml`:

 ```xml
 <application>